townie/shopping_list/README.md

 ## Description

-A simple set of lists that can be used to track what needs to be purchased.
+simple set of lists that can be used to track what needs to be purchased.

 ## Formatting